voussoir/timesearch/README.md

 timesearch
 ==========

+## NEWS (2023 06 25):

+Pushshift's API is currently offline.
+Without the timestamp search parameter or Pushshift access, timesearch is not able to get historical data.
+You can continue to use the `livestream` module to collect new posts and comments as they are made.

+You can still download the Pushshift archives, though. https://the-eye.eu/redarcs/ is one source.

+I have added a module for ingesting these json files into a timesearch database so that you can continue to use `offline_reading`, or if you just prefer the sqlite format.
+You need to extract the zst file with an archive tool like [7-Zip](https://www.7-zip.org/) before giving it to timesearch.

+`python timesearch.py ingest_jsonfile subredditname_submissions -r subredditname`

+`python timesearch.py ingest_jsonfile subredditname_comments -r subredditname`

 ## NEWS (2023 05 01):

 [Reddit has revoked Pushshift's API access](https://old.reddit.com/r/modnews/comments/134tjpe/reddit_data_api_update_changes_to_pushshift_access/), so [pushshift.io](https://pushshift.io) may not be able to continue ingesting reddit content.